 (c) Whether or not the Indemnifying Party shall have assumed the defense of a Third Party Claim, the Indemnified Party shall not admit any Liability with respect to, or settle, compromise or discharge, such Third Party Claim without the Indemnifying Party's prior written consent (which consent shall not be unreasonably withheld, delayed or conditioned) unless such Liabilities are satisfied exclusively through the R&W Policy and the Indemnifying Party is not required to admit any Liability.
 The Indemnifying Party shall not admit any Liability with respect to, or settle, compromise or discharge any Third Party Claim without the Indemnified Party's prior written consent (which consent shall not be unreasonably withheld, delayed or conditioned); provided, that the Indemnified Party shall agree to any settlement, compromise or discharge of a Third Party Claim that the Indemnifying Party may recommend if and only if (i) the Indemnified Party is not required to admit any Liability; (ii) the Indemnified Party shall have no Liability with respect to such Third Party Claim and shall be released in full in connection with such Third Party Claim, and (iii) such settlement, compromise or discharge of such Third Party Claim would not impose any injunction or other equitable remedies on the Indemnified Party or its business.
-No Indemnified Party will be required to provide an Indemnification Claim Notice to an Indemnifying Party, permit an Indemnifying Party to assume the defense of or obtain an Indemnifying Party's consent in connection with the settlement of any claim for indemnified Party is a Purchaser Indemnified Person, such claim is to be satisfied exclusively through a claim made by a Purchaser Indemnified Person under the R&W Policy.
+No Indemnified Party will be required to provide an Indemnification Claim Notice to an Indemnifying Party, permit an Indemnified Party is a Purchaser Indemnified Party, so long as (i) the Indemnifying Party is not required to admit any Liability and (ii) if and only if the Indemnified Party is a Purchaser Indemnified Person, such claim is to be satisfied exclusively through a claim made by a Purchaser Indemnified Person under the R&W Policy.
 To the extent of any conflict between this Section 8.06 and Section 6.05(d), Section 6.05(d) shall control.